anchore/anchore-charts/stable/enterprise/README.md

 ### Configuring Analysis Archive Storage

-The analysis archive subsystem of Anchore Enterprise stores large JSON documents and can consume a large amount of storage depending on the volume of images analyzed.
-A general rule for storage provisioning is 10MB per image analyzed.
-Thus with thousands of analyzed images, you may need many gigabytes of storage.
-The analysis archive allows configuration of compression and storage backend.
+The Analysis Archive subsystem within Anchore Enterprise is designed to store extensive JSON documents, potentially requiring significant storage capacity based on the number of images analyzed.
+As a general guideline, allocate approximately 10MB of storage per analyzed image.
+Consequently, analyzing thousands of images could necessitate gigabytes of storage space.
+The Analysis Archive subsystem offers configurable options for both data compression and selection of the storage backend.

 Configuration of external analysis archive storage is essentially identical to configuration of external object storage.
 See [Anchore Enterprise Analysis Archive](https://docs.anchore.com/current/docs/configuration/storage/analysis_archive/) documentation for details.

-**Note: Using external analysis archive storage is recommended for production usage.**
+> **Note:** Using external analysis archive storage is recommended for production usage.

 ### Existing Secrets

-For deployment scenarios that require version-controlled configuration to be used, it is recommended that credentials not be stored in values files.
-To accomplish this, you can manually create Kubernetes secrets and specify them as existing secrets in your values files.
+For deployments where version-controlled configurations are essential, it's advised to avoid storing credentials directly in values files.
+Instead, manually create Kubernetes secrets and reference them as existing secrets within your values files.

-Below we show example Kubernetes secret objects, and how they would be used in Anchore Enterprise configuration.
+Below are sample Kubernetes secret objects and corresponding guidelines on integrating them into your Anchore Enterprise configuration.

 ```yaml
 ---